juliasungg/DH-150-Project/README.md

 **6: Recognition rather than recall**

+There is no search bar that stores the user's history of searches, and there's also no user account that a user can save articles of interest to them.
+This is not good for recognition, as the user will have to recall on his power content he has read on the website.

+Severity: 3

 **7: Flexibility and efficiency of use**

-I like that there is a Home tab for the most recent news and also a separate Discover page to search for content that the user is interested in.
-An improvement I would suggest is that
+Besides the main 4 tabs, there are no subcategories or sections that the user can select to read.
+The articles are not categorized or tagged, making it difficult for new users and old users alike to find personalized content that is interesting to them.

 Severity: 3

 **8: Aesthetic and minimalist design**

+I think the color palette fits with the website name.
+I believe overall design is too simplistic, not allowing for the user to engage with the interface or content.

+Severity: 2

 **9: Help users recognize, diagnose, and recover from errors**

+This heuretic unfortunately does not apply to the website that I have chosen, as there are no actions the user can take that can result in error.

+Severity: 1

 **10: Help and documentation**
 There is nowhere that I can ask for help!
-There is also no documentation ofr
+There is also no documentation or any contact information.

+Severity: 2

 ## Allkpop
-The second website I will be evaluating is [Allkpop] (https://www.allkpop.com/)
+The second website I will be evaluating is [Allkpop](https://www.allkpop.com)

 Unlike Koreaboo, Allkpop has an additional shopping website, Shop Allkpop where users can buy Korean-culture related merchandise, including fan goods, stationary and apparel.